Homebuilders join chorus of supply chain warnings

 Lumber prices, which had surged by as much as 500% earlier this year, are starting to ease.
 The decline is a welcome sign to Lennar, and other builders, who saw costs jump by $5.40 per square foot in the third quarter.
 About 95% of the increase was due to lumber.

 The drop in the price of lumber and other materials is already showing up in builder sentiment surveys.
-The National Association of Home Builders said in a report released Monday that sentiment ticked up one point in September as materials prices eased.
+The National Association of Home Builders (NAHB) said in a report released Monday that sentiment ticked up one point in September as materials prices eased.

 CLICK HERE TO READ MORE FROM FOX BUSINESS